francescomari/oak-node-stats/README.md

 ## License

-This license is released under an MIT license.
+This code is released under an MIT license.